 Mohs surgery Omaha has withstood the test of time, remaining the best way to treat certain types of basal cell and squamous cell skin cancers.
 Mohs—developed by general surgeon, Frederic E. Mohs—is microscopically controlled surgery used to treat common types of skin cancer.
 During Mohs surgery, the surgeon can see where the cancer stops.

 This ability gives the Mohs surgeon two important advantages:

 - Mohs surgery Omaha has a high cure rate

 - Surgery allows you to keep as much healthy skin as possible because the surgeon only removes the skin with cancer cells

 Mohs Surgery to Remove Skin Cancer – Omaha, NE

-Basal cell and squamous cell skin cancers (referred to as nonmelanoma skin cancers) are incredibly common.
+Basal cell carcinoma and squamous cell carcinoma skin cancers (referred to as nonmelanoma skin cancers) are incredibly common.
 With more than 3 million cases per year in the US alone!
 Most of them can be treated with simple surgical techniques or even medication at times.

 The best news is that it’s rare for nonmelanoma skin cancers to spread (metastasize).
 However, they can grow quite large and destroy surrounding tissues.
 Some types of nonmelanoma skin cancers can be particularly hard to remove.
 These include: